Contributing

 brew install hatch

-Run the following command to create the default environment and install development dependencies, assuming you've already cloned the github repo.
+Run the following command in your project’s root directory to create the default environment and install development dependencies, assuming you've already cloned the github repo.

 make dev